Criminal Lawyer, Toronto, Ontario

 How might this help to defend a drinking and driving charge?
 Police cannot stop you at random if they have a "hunch" you are concealing drugs or weapons or involved in other crime.
 If they initiate a random stop for reasons unrelated to your sobriety or motor vehicle and end up charging you with a drinking and driving offence after they smell alcohol on your breath, it may be possible to exclude the evidence and get the charge dismissed.

 When you blow into a breath instrument, police "seize" a sample of your breath.
-For the seizure to be lawful, police need to have reasonable grounds to believe you are committing the offence of Over 80 or Impaired Driving when they demand you undergo breath tests.
-A "fail" result on a roadside screening device normally furnishes such grounds, as do indications of driver impairment.
+For the seizure of breath samples at the police station to be lawful, police need to have reasonable grounds to believe you are committing the offence of Over 80 or Impaired Driving when they demand you undergo breath tests.
+A "fail" result on a roadside screening device normally furnishes such grounds, as do indicia of driver impairment.

 How might this help to defend a drinking and driving charge?
 The "fail" must be registered on a properly functioning roadside screening device.
-If you show the device is not in proper working order, the fail cannot give rise to a reasonable belief that you are Over 80.
+If there is no evidence that the device is in proper working order, the fail cannot give rise to a reasonable belief that you are Over 80.
 If police arrested you only because you failed the roadside screening device test, the subsequent breath-test results may be excluded.

 Similarly, if police arrest you for Impaired Driving, the observations of impairment prior to your arrest must be sufficient to create a reasonable belief you are impaired.
 Speeding, weaving from lane to lane, smell of alcohol on your breath, and red, glassy eyes likely justify an arrest.
 But if police arrest you for Impaired Driving only because you're speeding and your breath smells of alcohol, the arrest may be unlawful and the results of subsequent breath tests may be excluded.